Rupandehi District: Transportation

 Siddhartha Highway and Mahendra Highway connects Rupandehi with rest of the country.
 Gautam Buddha Airport connects Rupandehi with the rest of the country.
 It is the only airport in Lumbini.
-Currently it is being upgraded to make it an international airport.
-The late Prime Minister Sushil Koirala laid a foundations stone of the airport on January 15.
-It is expected to be completed by 2018 with an estimated budget of Rs 6.22 billion.
-North-West Civil Aviation Airport Construction Company of China is responsible for the construction of the airport.
+It is also an international airport; the late Prime Minister Sushil Koirala laid the foundation stone of the airport on January 15.

-West Nepal Bus Entrepreneurs' Association established in 2026 with the approval of District Administration Office is the major provider of transportation services for Rupandehi and the whole country.
+West Nepal Bus Entrepreneurs' Association established in 2016 with the approval of District Administration Office is the major provider of transportation services for Rupandehi and the whole country.

 Sports

 Cricket and football are the most popular sports in Rupandehi.
 Players in Rupandehi compete in domestic cricket tournaments as Region No. 4 Bhairahawa.
 Shakti Gauchan and Basanta Regmi are leading cricketers from Rupandehi who regularly play for the national team.
 Rupandehi XI represents Rupandehi in domestic football tournaments.
-Dipak Chhetri, Pukar Gahatraj, and Pradip Karki are notable footballer from Rupandehi.